pauldennis2/TextQuest/JsonApiDoc.md

 * setDungeonVariable - allows you to modify the dungeon's variable map.
 First param is the name of the variable you want to set, second param is the value you want it to have.
 * setDungeonValue - used interchangeably with setDungeonVariable.
 "Value" refers to integers (whole numbers) whereas "variable" refers to the string map.
 * addToDungeonValue - allows you to modify existing values in the values map.
 First param is the name of the value to set, and the second is the amount to add.
 You can use negative numbers to subtract instead. `addToDungeonValue waterLevel -1` would decrease waterLevel by 1.
+* setFeatureDescription - change the description of a given feature.
+First param is the name of the feature, second param is the new description.
+* setFeatureStatus - change the status of a feature.
+First param feature name, second new status.

 Damaging Events: